 Summary: Los Angeles plans to open six new rail transit lines between 2012 and 2020.
 Once completed, the world's first "automobile city" will be home to a rail transit network with more service miles than the Washington Metro has today.
 Using the recently opened Exposition (Expo) light rail line as a case study, Marlon Boarnet (USC) and Doug Houston (UC Irvine) are leading a multi-year, longitudinal evaluation of the travel and transportation impacts of new light rail.
-Funding support has come from the Haynes Foundation, the Southern California Association of Governments, the Lincoln Institute of Land Policy, the University of California Transportation Center, the University of California Multi-Campus Research Program on Sustainable Transportation, the USC Lusk Center for Real Estate, the Mineta Transportation Institute of San Jose State University, and (pending) the California Air Resources Board.
+Funding support has come from the Haynes Foundation, the Southern California Association of Governments, the Lincoln Institute of Land Policy, the University of California Transportation, the USC Lusk Center for Real Estate, the Mineta Transportation Institute of San Jose State University, and (pending) the California Air Resources Board.
 The results will yield one of the first controlled, before-after studies of the impact of new rail transit on travel and physical activity, allowing an evaluation of the role that rail transit can play in meeting California's greenhouse gas emission reduction goals and, in later possible extensions of the research, the impacts of rail transit on land values and neighborhood development.